-Only a small number of states recognize the covenant of good faith exception.
+Only a handful of states recognize the covenant of good faith exception.
 California is one example.

-This exception reads a covenant of good faith and fair dealing into the employment relationship.
-The covenant keeps the employer from firing the employee in bad faith.
-In doing so, it helps ensure the employee receives the relationship's agreed-upon benefits.
+This exception attaches a covenant of good faith and fair dealing to the employment relationship.
+The covenant prohibits the employer from firing the employee in bad faith.
+This helps ensure the employee receives the relationship's agreed-upon benefits.

 States disagree about when the exception applies and what it requires.
 An attorney experienced in wrongful termination law can clarify these issues for you.

-Not all states recognize these common law exceptions to at-will employment.
+Not all state laws recognize the common law exceptions to at-will employment rules.
 A wrongful termination attorney can help you understand which exceptions your state recognizes.
-They can also give you legal assistance in filing suit under one of the exceptions.
+They can also give you legal advice in filing suit under one of the exceptions.